murraycoding/Python-Game/README.md

 ### October 26, 2020
 Added mouse controls for the game.
 Move the mouse to move the ship and press the left mouse key for firing the weapon.

+### October 27, 2020
+Added a leaderboard and score now displays after the player dies.
+The leaderboard functionality of posting to the leaderboard has not been finalized yet.